department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/your-care-team.md

 - **Coordinate your care.** Team members will meet often to talk with you—and each other—about your progress and goals.
 And they’ll coordinate any care you may need from specialists outside the team.

+To schedule an appointment with your VA health care team, you can call the VA health care facility where you receive care.
+[Find your VA health facility's phone number](/facilities).
+Or, you can use the VA Appointments mobile app to request an appointment and schedule select appointments at some VA health facilities.
+[Start using the VA Appointments app](https://veteran.mobilehealth.va.gov/veteran-appointment-requests/).

 <br>

 <span id="choose-primary-care-provider">